Explore the Insight Center

 • Audit payroll practices to ensure non-discretionary bonuses are included in overtime pay calculation.

-In addition to these issues in the senior living and social services industry, these areas are worth attention as well:
+In addition to these issues in the senior living industry, these areas are worth attention as well:

 • Accurate classification of exempt vs. non-exempt employees- DOL Fact Sheet.